Establishing the Effect of Flavor on the Addictive Potential of Electronic Cigarettes

 2-weeks post-randomization to 4-weeks post-randomization

-ECIG liking and satisfaction
+ECIG Liking and Satisfaction

 Changes in subjective experiences of ECIG use related to liking and satisfaction will be collected via a self-report survey.
 The survey consists of 21-items (7-reversed scored) with response options on a 7-point likert scale and total scores ranging from 0 to 126.
 Higher scores indicate more ECIG liking and satisfaction.
+The means reported here are the difference of the total scores at week 4 - week 2, with positive means indicating increases in e-cigarette liking and negative means indicating decreases in liking.
+Note that standard deviation cannot be reported for groups with only one participant.

 Collaborators and Investigators